 Update your Beneficiary Designation

 A few minutes now may save your family paperwork later.
-Please update the contact information for each beneficiary using the Beneficiary Form.
+To update the contact information for each beneficiary, please call Alliance Benefits at (800) 700-2651 or email firstname.lastname@example.org.

 Your Alliance Health Plan offers Long Term Disability – a safety net in the event you are unable to work due to a serious illness or injury.
 If you become disabled and you are a U.S. citizen, subject to approval, the C&MA Long Term Disability plan will pay you 60 percent of your salary up to $6,000 per month (including ministerial housing allowance, if applicable).
 You first must satisfy a 90 day waiting period before benefits will begin.
 Preexisting condition limitations may apply.